HDG #029: Indigenous Social Determinants of Health (ISDOH)

 I’ve written before about how the data in healthcare is inherently biased (and how we are too), and this is another perfect example that has very real implications.
 Our SDOH narrative, typically grounded in Census data and other data related to information about people who appear in common datasets, historical data, federal systems, and urban communities significantly shifts when talking about Indigenous populations, and standard SDOH models simply don't fully capture the unique challenges, experiences, and factors that impact these communities.

-While the same could be said about other groups, segments, or subpopulations (which all sound so clinical and technical when we are talking about people—eww), I’ve often thought about this specifically because the unique challenges—from cultural nuances, relationship with governments, indigenous data sovereignty, to lack of inclusion and small number/erasure from common datasets, and siloed healthcare systems—demand a tailored approach.
+While the same could be said about other groups, segments, or subpopulations (which all sound so clinical and technical when we are talking about people—eww), I’ve often thought about this specifically because the unique challenges—from cultural nuances, relationship with governments, data sovereignty, to lack of inclusion and small number/erasure from common datasets, and siloed healthcare systems—demand a tailored approach.

 So much so that global health organizations such as the World Health Organization (WHO), the United Nations (UN), the National Network of Public Health Institutes (NNPHI), and the National Indian Health Board (NIHB) are actively publishing frameworks and guidance specifically for Indigenous SDOH.
 The 76th World Health Assembly's resolution on Indigenous Health and the NIHB's advocacy also highlights the need for culturally competent health approaches, recognizing the unique needs of Indigenous Peoples.
 At the 22nd Session of the United Nations Permanent Forum on Indigenous Issues, leaders emphasized the integration of Indigenous perspectives in health policy and research.